consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/privacy/data-retention-and-deletion.md

           The company on its own deletes outdated and unnecessary personal information, or renders that data to be reasonably deidentified.
         procedure_html: >-
-          <p>Investigation and analysis of publicly available
+          <p>Investigation and analysis of publicly available documentation to
-          documentation to determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</p>
       - indicator: >-
           The company provides specific retention periods for different types of information that are reasonably scoped to get rid of outdated and unnecessary personal information.
-        procedure_html:
+        procedure_html: >-
+          <p>Investigation and analysis of publicly available documentation to
+          determine what the company clearly discloses.</p>
   - criteria_summary: >-
       I can delete the data the company has about me that is not needed to provide the service.